nk412/nk412.github.io/src/photoblog/greenland.md

 <hr>

 <br><br><br>
 Maybe that's what keeps calling.
-Here, at the edge of what's habitable, among all this space, life goes on, just differently.
+Here, at the edge of what's habitable, in all this space, life goes on.
+Just differently.
 Ankle-high, lying low.

 ::bleed:manybergs.avif